Matrix factorizations via Koszul duality: Hochschild invariants

 Then one breaks the Hochschild differentials into two parts.
 The first part is simply the differential when the curvature is not presented.
 The second part is the differential defined by the curvature term $M$.
 For simplicity, we denote them by $d^+$ and $d^-$ respectively.
 (We will not bother to distinguish them on the two complexes as we will specify the complex when making statements.)
 Observe that the first differential increases the degrees defined above by $1$ and the second differential decreases the degree by $1$.
 Hence we have a morphism of mixed complexes

-Through the associated bi-complex of these mixed complexes (details of the mixed complex technique is explained in~\cite{CT}), we can conclude that the $\eta_C\otimes \id$ is a quasi-isomorphism as it is so on the $E^1$-page. \end{Proof}
+Through the associated bi-complex of these mixed complexes (details of the mixed complex technique is explained in~\cite{CT}), we can conclude that the $\eta_C\otimes \id$ is a quasi-isomorphism as it is so on the $E^1$-page.
+The proof is complete.

-\remark In the proof, it is important that we are dealing with direct sum complexes and $d^+$ is degree increasing.
-Because only in this case, the spectral sequences under consideration starts with the differential $d^+$ for which we know gives an isomorphism.
+\remark In the proof it is important that we are dealing with direct sum complexes and $d^+$ is degree increasing, because only in this case the spectral sequences under consideration starts with the differential $d^+$.

-\paragraph The last step is to dualize the Hochschild complex $C_*(C_M)$.
-It is easy to see that the Borel-Moore Hochschild complex $C_*^{\BM}(R_W)$ of $R_W$ is quasi-isomorphic to $C_*(C_M)^\chk$.
-To see this observe that through the natural inclusions